 Topography ranges from just over 70 feet in Fort Bend County to near sea level at the shores of Galveston Bay.
 Surface water bodies include streams, rivers, bayous, lakes, reservoirs, bays and estuaries, and the open waters of Galveston Bay and the Gulf of Mexico.
-Freshwater inflows from streams and rivers into Galveston Bay are generally sluggish due to the gently sloping relief (Figure 3.3).
+Freshwater inflows from streams and rivers into Galveston Bay are generally sluggish due to the gently sloping 0.04% relief (Snowden, 1989) found on the coastal plain (Figure 3.3).